 When she left me and the kids in around 92-93 for her beloved Texas I did not see her again except for 3 brief times, once in 1995 she stopped by for Juli to take her camping in the Smokies, her only time to come back and see Juli.
 After Juli’s kidney failure and surgeries in 1997 she came for a 3-day visit with Juli about 2 or 3 weeks before Juli died.
 Then she came to the funeral with Jason at my urging, with me of course paying to fly them both here from Texas.
 Then she made a fool of herself trying to discredit me during the funeral visitation.
+I was so embarrassed by her behavior before and during the funeral.

 We otherwise did not communicate and I knew nothing of her cancer beyond Jason telling me in early August of 2016 that she had cancer and her days might be numbered.
 Jason called me one day later telling me that his mother’s palliative care nurse called to say that she only had days to live and if he wanted to see her again before she died, he must come now.